arob5/arob5.github.io/_posts/2023-12-31-MH-update-from-kernel.md

 \end{align}
 where $\delta_{\mathbf{x}}(A) := \mathbf{1}(\mathbf{x} \in A)$ denotes the Dirac
 measure.
-The first term in the kernel is the probability of accepting a proposal in the set $A$, while the second term accounts for the probability of rejection in the case that the current state $\mathbf{x}$ is already in $A$.
+The first term in the kernel is the probability of accepting a proposal in the set $A$, while the second accounts for the probability of rejection in the case that the current state $\mathbf{x}$ is already in $A$.
 I will denote the overall probability of acceptance by
 $$